 The most common cause of this condition relates to the faulty structure of the foot.

 You have a greater chance of developing plantar fasciitis if you:

 Some habits and activities may increase the stress on your feet, such as:

 The pain may be worse when you get up in the morning or after sitting for long periods of time.
 After a few minutes of walking, the pain decreases because walking stretches the fascia.
 The pain might return after spending long periods of time on your feet.

-To arrive at a diagnosis, we will obtain your medical history and examine your foot.
-Throughout this process, we will examine all possible causes for your heel pain.
+To arrive at a diagnosis, your doctor may need your medical history.
+Throughout this process, your doctor will examine all possible causes for your heel pain.

 In addition, diagnostic imaging studies, such as x-rays or other imaging modalities, may be used to establish an evaluation.

 Surgery is usually not needed.
 About 95 out of 100 people who have plantar fasciitis are able to relieve heel pain without surgery.
-We may consider surgery if nonsurgical treatment has not helped and heel pain is restricting your daily activities.
+Your doctor may consider surgery if nonsurgical treatment has not helped and heel pain is restricting your daily activities.